EliasRaninen/EliasRaninen.github.io/about.md

 poorly in high-dimensional low sample size settings.
 A common approach to solve the problem is to use some variable selection or dimension reduction technique.

-In my doctoral research, I have developed regularized covariance matrix estimation methods for high-dimensional single class and multiclass problems.
+In my doctoral research, I developed regularized covariance matrix estimation methods for high-dimensional single class and multiclass problems.
 Regularization refers to incorporating additional or prior information into the problem, which can be expressed in the form of structure in the unknown